Peanut butter banana baked oatmeal… oh I see you there, ya beauty.

 So we’ve got on the site so many kinds of oats.
 Overnight oats (and more overnight oats).
 We’ve got steel cut oats and breakfast bowls and we’ve even got quinoa pretending to be oats.
 BUT we have yet to explore baked oatmeal in all it’s glory.

 Essentially, baked oats are a glorified breakfast cake and oatmeal cookie hybrid.
 Which, as you very well know, I am ALLL here for.
+Peanut butter and banana baked oatmeal is basically dessert for breakfast.
 Dessert for breakfast???
 You better count me in!

 So let’s get into the details, shall we?